 How Warm Is The Sea In Athens In June?

-Another reason why June is such a popular month for the beach is because of the increase in the sea temperature.
-The average sea temperature this month is 22°C (72°F), a significant rise from 19°C (66°F) in May.
-Water at this temperature is considered relatively warm for most people and is great for swimming.
+Another reason why June is such a popular month for the beach is because of the increase in sea temperature.
+The average sea temperature this month is 22°C which is considered relatively warm for most people and is great for swimming.